stackai/stackai-vpc/README.md

     Once the supabase containers start running, they will start the internal process of setting up the database.
 This will take about 2-3 minutes.

-3. Initialize the supabase database.

-    Read the [Supabase initialization README](supabase/initialization/README.md) and follow the instructions detailed there to initialize the database.
+3. Verify the installation by navigating to the url configured in `SUPABASE_PUBLIC_URL`.
+If you have not disabled the dashboard you should be able to log in and see that the tables have been created.

 ## KNOWN BUGS